-- Inventory costs are linked to the holding of safety stocks.
+- Inventory costs linked to the holding of safety stocks.

 The logistics actors and transport operators have designed more complex networks that need a high level of reliability.
 The current development and expansion of global supply chains and the associated intermodal transport systems rely on the synchronization of different geographical scales.
-The efficiency of transport systems can be seriously hampered if shipments are significantly delayed, although having low transport costs.
+The efficiency of transport systems can be seriously hampered if shipments are significantly delayed, albeit with low transport costs.
 But when the synchronization level increases, the sea-land network as a whole becomes more unstable.
 This leads to extra costs to find alternative routes.
-Given reducing the risk of major disruptions, logistics players tend to opt for a flexible network design offering various routing alternatives.
-This “not all eggs in one basket” approach implies a specific port-corridor combination rarely finds itself in a position where the market will forgive major flaws in system performance.
+In the context of reducing risk of major disruptions, logistics players tend to opt for a flexible network design offering various routing alternatives.
+This “not all the eggs in one basket” approach implies a specific port-corridor combination rarely finds itself in a position where the market will forgive major flaws in system performance.